 Legal and Ethical Considerations

 Diverse legal frameworks create confusion regarding data ownership rights.
 Variations in regional regulations such as GDPR and CCPA impact how organizations manage data.
 Ethical considerations also arise as balancing user privacy with business objectives poses dilemmas.
-Ensuring transparency in data usage and obtaining informed consent remain vital to address these concerns.
-Legal and ethical ambiguities demand a comprehensive approach to prevent misuse and ensure compliance.

 Technological Barriers